Why You Should Always Get 3 Bids on Your New Home or Renovation Project

 No, the contractor told me, that was his price.
 More importantly, it was the price he would expect to get on a similar project.

-Imagine if the owner had chosen to not bid the project, and had only taken a price from bidder #3 – he would never have known that he was paying $120,000 more than he had to!
+Imagine if the owner had chosen not to get three bids, and had only taken a price from bidder #3 – he would never have known that he was paying $120,000 more than he had to!

 “Bidder #3” boasts a wall of awards, does great quality work, and has a long list of satisfied clients.
 And if you’re willing to spend a lot more to assure quality, they might be the right choice for you.